Health System: Environmental Health Services (5900P)

 Percent of Suspected Food-Borne Illness Complaints Responded To within One Business Day

 EHS Food Program staff continue to respond to suspected food-borne illness cases as a priority.
-At mid-year, EHS was meeting the target of 95 percent.

 Cost per Response to Complaint Involving Hazardous Materials